 Shaan contracts for One Entertainment and through the company performs throughout New Zealand for the New Zealand’s leading company’s at their conferences and events.
 “It’s an awesome way to see New Zealand and an awesome way to meet some very inspiring New Zealanders”.

-Shaan has just completed an 8 month contract working as the head entertainer at Rainbows End, New Zealand’s leading and internationally award winning theme park and she is thrilled to be starring as Mary Poppins in the musical “Mary Poppins”” for Hamilton Operatic Society in November 2017.
+In 2017 Shaan completed an 8 month contract working as the head entertainer at Rainbows End, New Zealand’s leading and internationally award winning theme park.
+In November 2017 Shaan married Jeremy Kloet following which she starred as Mary Poppins in the musical “Mary Poppins”” for Hamilton Operatic Society.

 Since being vocally trained by Joan Kennaway and achieving a Bachelor of Performing Art, Luke’s diversity, chirpy humour and flare for Opera and entertaining have seen him perform a variety of roles including being a featured Opera soloist with renowned Opera sensations Ben Makisi, Lilia Carpinelli & Dame Malvina Major.